Have You Tried Acupuncture for Your Headaches and Migraines?

 Headaches and Migraines and Traditional Chinese Medicine

-Traditional Chinese Medicine (TCM) and acupuncture can be very effective in treating headaches and migraines.
-For example, acupuncture can often relieve the pain within minutes.
+Traditional Chinese Medicine (TCM) and acupuncture may be effective in treating headaches and migraines.
+For example, acupuncture may be able to relieve the pain within minutes.

 Within TCM, a headache has two parts, the cause and also the symptoms.
 The headache itself may only be a symptom, caused by a problem in another part of the body.
 This is because the head depends on other parts of the body to be functioning well.